gamingoninsulin/easy-steamcmd/README.md

 | **STEAM_LOGIN/STEAM_PASSWORD** | **(OPTIONAL)** Some games **require** you to use your Steam account to verify you own the game.
 Simply enter your Steam username and password here. |
 | **BETA_BUILD** | **(OPTIONAL)** If you want to revert to a newer or older version of the game you can directly set the build id here.
 Also known as a branch. |

+Great Thanks to Ghostcap-gaming for creating this i [gamingoninuline](https://github.com/gamingoninsulin) have forked his project !